Meditation for Addiction Recovery

 However, the symptoms associated with addiction can be significantly reduced with the regular practice of meditation.
 This is great news, as meditation is proven to be a useful tool in preventing addiction relapse!
 6

-Research supports that practicing regular mediation can help to curb substance cravings and food disorders, reduce impulsive behaviours and bring about a greater awareness of potential relapse triggers.
+Research supports that practising regular meditation can help to curb substance cravings and food disorders, reduce impulsive behaviours and bring about a greater awareness of potential relapse triggers.
 These benefits of mediation are all extremely helpful to a person recovering from addiction, even in the early days of substance dependence detoxification 7

 How often should I meditate?